rsyncOSX/birdsofprey/content/posts/commonkestrel.md

 subtitle: Common kestrel
 tags: [common kestrel]
 ---
+*To be updated.
+Only a few pictures and text for now..*

 The common kestrel is a beautiful, small bird of prey.
 It is quite common, both in at sea level and in the mountains.
 I have observed and photographed the common kestrel close to my home and to my cabin in the mountains.